-While we have many specific pre and post care instructions and techniques that all contribute to your nose surgery being a success, and while recommendations are provided to each patient on an individualised basis, we’ve outlined some general recommendations and tips that you can follow to best prepare for your rhinoplasty surgery – in the weeks leading in, and on the day of surgery.
+While we have many specific pre-operative and post-care instructions and techniques that all contribute to your nose surgery being a success, and while recommendations are provided to each patient on an individualised basis, we’ve outlined some general recommendations and tips that you can follow to best prepare for your rhinoplasty surgery – in the weeks leading in, and on the day of surgery.

 - If you are a smoker – now is the time to stop (at least 4 weeks before your procedure) Nicotine impedes the healing process.
 If you feel that you cannot quit we urge you to discuss your smoking with your surgeon well in advance of having your rhinoplasty surgery so that you can understand the impact this may have on your recovery and results.

 - Make sure you are 100% comfortable with your rhinoplasty procedure and what you are hoping to achieve.
-The weeks leading in to your nose surgery is the time you want to feel satisfied that you and your plastic surgeon are on the same page.
+The weeks leading into your nose surgery is the time you want to feel satisfied that you and your plastic surgeon are on the same page.
 There is absolutely no reason to not discuss any worries or concerns you have about your upcoming procedure.
-If you are feeling anxious, schedule another appointment with your surgeon to alleviate any fears you may have or to ask additional questions.
+If you are feeling anxious, schedule another appointment with your surgeon to discuss any concerns you may have or to ask additional questions.

 - Arrange transportation for after your surgery.
-As with any surgery, you will not be permitted to drive after the surgery has taken place, and possibly for days or several weeks post surgery.
+As with any surgery, you will not be permitted to drive after the surgery has taken place, and possibly for several weeks post surgery.

 - Ensure you have a carer to help you for the first few days post surgery.
 In some cases you may need help on hand for slightly longer.
 Organise a friend or relative to come and stay with you for a few days so that you have someone to support you, pick the kids up from school, walk the dog, help prepare your meals and drinks and someone who can help you keep track of your medications, and any post-surgical instructions that your surgeon may want you to adhere to.